1985 Aeroflot Antonov An-12 shoot-down: Casualties

-In 1987, a commemorative monument, featuring images of the An-12BP's crew members and their names, was erected in the city of Dzhankoy (currently disputed between Ukraine and Russia due to the 2014 Russian annexation of Crimea), where most of them were stationed and had lived.
+In 1987, a commemorative monument, featuring images of the An-12BP's crew members and their names, was erected in the city of Dzhankoy, where most of them were stationed and had lived.

 Reactions and aftermath

 In the 12 hours after the crash, the after-midnight news reports issued by the BBC, the Voice of America African Service and UNITA's radio station Galo Negro made almost identical announcements: UNITA was reported as having shot down a Cuban military cargo aircraft with Cuban personnel on board, in the same area that the An-12BP was shot down, using a surface-to-air missile.
 The next day, on November 26, 1985, UNITA officially claimed responsibility for shooting down the aircraft.
 However, several months later information obtained through various intelligence sources indicated that the An-12 was brought down by a missile launched from a Soviet-made 9K31 Strela-1, a vehicle-mounted short-range guided surface-to-air missile system.
 Several Strela-1s had been captured by the South African Defence Force (SADF) during a prior incursion into Angola.

 In the aftermath of the crash, on December 5, 1985, a Mil Mi-8 helicopter was shot down.
 Two Mi-8 crews were tasked to provide close air support to a Cuban-reinforced infantry battalion that had orders to secure the crash area for the arrival of a team to conduct on-site investigation and help remove the wreckage for further investigation.
 As the battalion approached the area of the crash, it was ambushed by a far superior combined SADF/UNITA force deployed along the Menongue-Cuito Cuanavale road.
 A fierce fight ensued, resulting in a high number of dead and wounded from both sides.
 The two Mi-8s, both manned by Soviet Air Force crews, were called in to provide support for the Cuban battalion.
 On their arrival they came under heavy anti-aircraft ground fire.
 One was shot down; it crashed and burst into flames, killing the Soviet crew.
 There were also two Angolan soldiers from the newly formed 29th Airborne Assault Brigade, manning door-mounted guns on the helicopter, who also died in the crash.